BINF-3201/Lab_Week_12/README.md

 run the script below

 ```
-python Extract-ITS-sequences-from-a-fungal-genome/extractITS.py -which ITS2 -i ABB_052825_01_A.masked.fasta -o ITS/ -name ABB_052825_01_A
+python Extract-ITS-sequences-from-a-fungal-genome/extractITS.py -which ITS2 -i <NAME>.masked.fasta -o ITS/ -name <NAME>

 ```